-Microsoft, in its Dynamics 365 suite, offers us a solution to render Portals for the end-users.
+Microsoft Dynamics CRM, in its Dynamics 365 suite, offers us a solution for rendering portals for end-users.
 The concept of Case Deflection is introduced in the Customer Self-Service Portals.
 Case Deflection aims to restrict the creation of cases when there are already similar cases or related articles in the CE system.

-In this tutorial, we will quickly set up a Customer Self-Service Portal, create some Knowledge Articles and then check for Case Deflection.
+In this article, we will quickly set up a Customer Self-Service Portal, create some Knowledge Articles, and then check for Case Deflection.
 Let’s get started.

 Login to your Dynamics 365 CE instance and Navigate to Admin under Apps.